 Late Fall 2021

-Fueled by a common belief that in order to change the world you need to experience it, EF College Study and The Forum on Education Abroad have created the Nobel Dialogue Scholarship: a high-impact student program in Stockholm, Sweden.
-This interdisciplinary program is dedicated to including students from diverse backgrounds, and future leaders from all over the world are invited to apply.
+Fueled by a common belief that in order to change the world you need to experience it, EF College Study and The Forum on Education Abroad have created a first-of-its-kind, high-impact student scholarship program, in collaboration with EF’s educational partner the Nobel Prize Museum.
+This interdisciplinary program, which combines an online project-based course, an international field study in Sweden, and attendance at the 2021 Nobel Week Dialogue, is dedicated to including students from diverse backgrounds.
+Future leaders from all over the world are invited to apply.

 To be considered for selection, students must submit an application along with a letter of nomination from a faculty member or administrator familiar with the student’s academic work.
 Applicants must be enrolled as an undergraduate or graduate student in good standing at an institution of higher education, be fluent in written and spoken English, and have access to reliable internet service.
 Selected applicants must be available to travel to Stockholm, Sweden, from December 5-11, 2021.
 Students from HBCUs, Hispanic-serving institutions, first-generation families, community or technical colleges, and higher education institutions around the world are strongly encouraged to apply.